-The Board Members of the entity are responsible for the preparation and fair presentation of the financial report, and have determined that the financial report has been prepared in accordance with the requirements of the Australian Accounting Standards - Reduced Disclosure Requirements, and the financial reporting requirements of the Australian Charities and Not-for-profits Commission Act 2012.
+The Board Members of the entity are responsible for the preparation and fair presentation of the financial report, and have determined that the financial report has been prepared in accordance with the requirements of AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities, and the financial reporting requirements of the Australian Charities and Not-for-profits Commission Act 2012.
 The Board Members' responsibility also includes such internal control as management determines is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.